Particular/docs.particular.net/nservicebus/vscode.md

 * `args`: Specifies any command-line arguments that are needed.
 * `cwd`: Specifies the current working directory for the launched `dotnet` process.
 * `stopAtEntry`: If set to true, the debugger will break at the entry point even when a breakpoint has not been set.
-* `console`: Set to `externalTerminal` to use external console windows rather than VSCode's built-in terminal.
+* `console`: Set to `externalTerminal` to use external console windows rather than VS Code's built-in terminal.
 This is useful when running multiple NServiceBus endpoints.

 ### Web application